melezhik/SparrowCI/README.md

 ```

 This example scenario would execute Bash task and Python task and then
 execute Raku task.
-Task dependencies are just DAG and ensured by `before`
+Task dependencies are just DAG and ensured by `depends`
 sections.
 Task is marked as `default: true` is executed by default when
 scenario gets triggered.